 Athletic website's numbers go up

-Corriher and his staff expanded the use of the department's Twitter account (@HerdZone), increasing the account’s followers from 1,400 upon his arrival in August of 2011 to nearly 14,000, while also implementing sport-specific accounts for all sports.
-The group has also helped manage Marshall’s Facebook presence, garnering nearly 30,000 likes.
-The school's official athletic website, HerdZone.com, also saw a 19 percent boost in traffic during the 2010-11 school year, which has sustained over the past three years.
+Corriher and his staff expanded the use of the department's Twitter account (@HerdZone), increasing the account's followers from 1,400 upon his arrival in August of 2011 to more than 14,000, while also implementing sport-specific accounts for all sports.
+The group has also helped manage Marshall's Facebook presence, garnering more than 45,000 likes.
+The school's official athletic website, HerdZone.com, has seen an increase of 56 percent in unique visitors since his arrival in July 2011.

 Corriher has overseen the implementation of Jack Bogaczyk's Word on the Herd column, which provides original editorial content related to all 16 Division I programs.
 This endeavor has boosted the site's profile through increased student-athlete and staff features and pertinent news stories.
 Corriher has also been highly involved at the conference level in implementing and troubleshooting multimedia opportunities for fans outside of the immediate Huntington region.